andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_03_LookingAtTheData.rst

 Overview
 ---------

 Now that you've downloaded the dataset, let's see what it looks like.
-If the dataset has been downloaded to your Download directory, navigate to the Desktop and type the following:
+If the dataset has been downloaded to your Downloads directory, navigate to the Desktop and type the following:

 ::